fsw-griet/GIT-GAME-FSW/README.md

-Here’s the updated welcome note with instructions for the user to move to the branch named after the culprit:

----

 # Welcome to the **Bug Branch** 🐞🌿

 **Congratulations on solving the riddle and finding this branch!** 🎉 But the real challenge begins now... 🕵️‍♂️